Theodore J. Forstmann: Personal life

 Forstmann never married.
 He adopted two boys in the 1990s after meeting them at an orphanage in South Africa.

 Forstmann dated Padma Lakshmi, the host and judge of Top Chef.
 During a break in their relationship, Lakshmi gave birth to a daughter.
 Lakshmi was initially unclear as to the father's identity, and it was later revealed by DNA testing to be Adam Dell.

 In December 2006, newspaper reports on the inquiry into the death of Diana, Princess of Wales alleged that U.S. intelligence agencies had bugged Forstmann's phone or plane and monitored his relationship with Diana.
 She and her sons were said to have planned to visit him in summer 1997, but British security reportedly blocked the visit over security concerns related to the bugging.

 In May 2011, Forstmann was diagnosed with brain cancer and received treatment at the Mayo Clinic.
 He died on November 20, 2011, of complications from brain cancer.
-He had a net worth of US$ 1.6 billion as of 2011.
+He had a net worth of $1.8 billion as of 2011.